 Multicultural Learning Center is a charter middle school in Los Angeles.
-The principal of Multicultural Learning Center is Toby Bornstein and can be contacted at firstname.lastname@example.org.
-332 students go to Multicultural Learning Center and identify mostly as Unspecified; Hispanic; and Black, non-Hispanic.
-39% of the Multicultural Learning Center students have "limited English proficiency."
-58% of the 332 students here have subsidized lunches.
+The principal of Multicultural Learning Center is Toby Bornstein, whose e-mail is email@example.com.
+332 children attend Multicultural Learning Center and identify as Unspecified; Hispanic; and Black, non-Hispanic.
+39% of the Multicultural Learning Center students are "limited in English proficiency."
+58% of the 332 students here are paying reduced lunch prices.
 The ratio of students to teachers at Multicultural Learning Center is 18:1.
 John A. Sutter Middle School is one of the nearest middle schools.

 - Ceramics sculpture

 - P.E. classes